 Developer Log 4

 Our first playtest in mid-April revealed nasty bugs already present in our still simple game.
-Players reported crashes when viewing their own hands on other player’s turns, starting positions were determined based on connection order instead of team (A feature -Mitch), and attacks that were not meant to deal damage could be buffed to deal damage.
+Players reported crashes when viewing their own hands on other player’s turns, starting positions were determined based on connection order instead of team (“A feature” says Mitch), and attacks that were not meant to deal damage could be buffed to deal damage.
 The bugs were fantastic to see and fascinating to squash, because they drew us deeper into the very powerful Godot engine.

 Matt posted last week on how he implemented a Starting Position Phase to fix the initial violation of personal space.